miao-ju/miao-ju.github.io/docs/index.md

 </p>

 <p class="intro">
-When I'm not working on bringing generative AI to customers, you might find me volunteering <a href="https://www.oxmindguide.org.uk" target="_blank">@OxMind</a>; exploring new restaurants in London; or sleeping.
+When I'm not working on bringing generative AI to customers, you might find me volunteering <a href="https://www.oxmindguide.org.uk" target="_blank">@OxMind</a>; exploring new restaurants in London; or hiking.
 </p>

 </div>